Holy Spirit Advantage Prophetic Ministries

 know them by their fruits, because no bad fruit can bring forth good.
 So it is with a false prophet.
 Certainly, a good

 prophet shall bring forth good fruit, Jesus says.
-Unfortunately, every false prophet and or minister of the Gospel who
+Unfortunately, every false prophet (minister of the gospel) as well who

-brings forth bad fruit shall certainly be thrown out of the camp of the children of God.
+brings forth bad fruit shall certainly be thrown out of the camp.
 Cut down and thrown into fire.

 Two Types of Christians

-Jesus in this passage describes two types of Christians, one is the one who calls himself of herself a Christian but does
+Jesus in this passage describes two types of Christians, one is the one who calls himself/herself a Christian but does not

-not do the will of God, and the other is the one who believes and does the will of God.
-Jesus now concludes that
+do the will of God, and the other is the one who believes and does the will of God.
+Jesus now concludes that obviously,

-obviously, not everyone that calls himself or herself a Christian will receive the crown of victory.
-Jesus continues to say
+not everyone that calls himself or herself a Christian will receive the crown of victory.
+Jesus continues to say that on the

-that on the last day, many or the so called preachers and ministers of the gospel will try to talk Him into recalling
+last day, many or the so called ministers of the gospel will try to talk Him into recalling knowing them as ministers of

-Jesus warns the Christian to make sure he or she is doing the word of God.
-To search the spirit of the prophet and or
+Jesus warns the Christian to make sure he/she is doing the word of God.
+To search the spirit of the prophet (minister)

-the Scriptures always.
+and the scripture always.
 The Christian is like a builder and might be led to build upon any of these foundations: gold,

 silver, precious stones, wood, hay, stubble.
 However, every Christian’s work shall be made known on the day of the